ArcadeAntics/this.path/README.md

     environments, making it much faster subsequent times within the same script, and independent of working directory.

-5.  if `this.path()` does not find an executing script, it throws an error.
+5. If `this.path()` does not find an executing script, it throws an error.
 This is better than `whereami::thisfile()` which returns `NULL` when it cannot find the executing script.
 If the executing script cannot be found, obviously there is a problem that needs to